stefan-hoeck/idris2-tutorial/src/Tutorial/Folds.md

 main = printLn . len $ replicateList 10000 10
 ```

-If you have [NodeJS](https://nodejs.org/en/) installed on your system,
+If you have [Node.js](https://nodejs.org/en/) installed on your system,
 you might try the following experiment.
 Compile and run this
-module using the *node* backend of Idris instead of the default
+module using the *Node.js* backend of Idris instead of the default
 *Chez Scheme* backend and run the resulting JavaScript source file
-with the `node` binary:
+with the Node.js binary:

 ```sh
 $> idris2 --cg node -o test.js --find-ipkg -src/Tutorial/Folds.md
 $> node build/exec/test.js
 ```

-Node will fail with the following error message and a lengthy
+Node.js will fail with the following error message and a lengthy
 stack trace: `RangeError: Maximum call stack size exceeded`.
 What's going on here?
 How can it be that `main` fails with an
 exception although it is provably total?